Skip to main content

 Our environment is friendly and comforting, and our surgeons are world-class.

 Although the need for surgery is never an easy thing to deal with, our staff and surgeons are here to help you in every way possible.
-UT Physicians breast cancer surgeons are expert trained at minimally invasive techniques, which allow for more accurate, safer surgeries with faster recovery times.
+UT Physicians breast cancer surgeons are expertly trained in minimally invasive techniques, which allow for more accurate, safer surgeries with faster recovery times.

-One advantage to surgery is that it is meant to excise cancerous tissue completely and deliver the best chances for a full cure.
+One advantage of surgery is that it is meant to remove cancerous tissue completely and deliver the best chances for a full cure.
 Another advantage is that expert surgeons are able to treat only affected areas and leave healthy tissue in place and unaltered.
 After surgery, it may not be necessary to have radiotherapy, which means fewer unwanted side effects.
-A successful surgery can also result in a faster total recovery time than many other treatments.
+A successful surgery can also result in a faster recovery time than many other treatments.

 Our breast cancer physicians will discuss with you the most appropriate type of surgery for you, depending on the size and position of the cancer.
 Depending on your unique situation, you may have a choice of treatment.
 We know these are important decisions, so we make sure to fully discuss your options with you, including the benefits and disadvantages of each.